CLOCKWORK95/AIOBSERVER2024/README.md

 ---

-You've now set up VSCode, created a new GitHub repository, cloned it locally, installed Python, and initialized a new Python project using Poetry and a virtual environment!
+You've now set up VSCode, installed Git, created a new GitHub repository, cloned it locally, installed Python, and initialized a new Python project using Poetry and a virtual environment!